christophbrosch/vmangos-docker/README.md

 We would like to express our gratitude to the vMangos development team for their outstanding work on the original vMangos project, which has made this Dockerized version possible.

-We would also thank the authors of https://github.com/diff3/vMangos-docker for providing a base we built up upon.
+We would also like to thank the authors of https://github.com/diff3/vMangos-docker for providing a base, which we built up upon.